This advice applies to England. Change country

 Before making any payment, you should be sure you want to take up the tenancy as a holding deposit cannot be returned unless you are unable to move in for reasons beyond your control.
 Examples of this are if the landlord asks for more rent than was originally agreed, or the accommodation is not ready on the date the tenancy is due to begin.

 If your agreement says that the holding deposit is non-refundable, you may be able to challenge the fairness of this term in certain circumstances.
 It may be unfair if it doesn't allow for the holding deposit to be refunded when:

 - the landlord isn't out of pocket because of your cancellation and the property is still on the market to be rented, or

 - the landlord cancels the agreement without a reason or for a reason which isn't your fault.

-If you cannot get a holding deposit back although you have a good reason not to take up a tenancy you should consult an experienced adviser, for example, at a Citizen’s Advice Bureau.
+If you cannot get a holding deposit back although you have a good reason not to take up a tenancy you should consult an experienced adviser, for example, at a Citizen’s Advice.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

 Holding deposits in Scotland